leesangjun1903/NLP-and-Audio/LLM/readme.md

 - MAD-X: An Adapter-Based Framework for Multi-Task Cross-Lingual Transfer
 - AUTOPROMPT: Eliciting Knowledge from Language Models with Automatically Generated Prompts
 - GPT Understands, Too
+- The Power of Scale for Parameter-Efficient Prompt Tuning